An Introduction to String Diagrams for Computer Scientists: Other Trends in String Diagram Theory

 \subsection{Higher-Dimensional Diagrams}

-The string diagrams we have presented in this survey are a particular case of a more general notation for higher-categories.
-It is helpful to highlight the connection.
+The string diagrams we have considered so far are a particular case of a more general notation for higher-categories.
+We highlight the connection in this section.
 First, we need to explain what a $n$-category is.
-We will not do this here with any degree of rigour as this is not the topic of this survey.
-Instead, we will limit ourselves to giving some intuition and explain the link between their graphical language(s) and string diagrams.
-The reader should also know that there are several competing definitions of $n$-categories and that our lack of precision allows us to avoid committing to any one definition.
+Given the limited scope of our work, we will confine ourselves to a sketch, which should however be sufficient to grasp the link between the graphical language(s) of $n$-categories and string diagrams.
+The reader should also know that there are several competing definitions of $n$-categories, and that our lack of precision allows us to avoid committing to any one notion.

-Very roughly, a $n$-category is a category that may have $2$-morphisms between morphisms, 3-morphisms between 2-morphisms etc. For example, in a 2-category there can be 2-morphisms between morphisms:
+Very roughly, a $n$-category is a category that may have $2$-morphisms between morphisms, 3-morphisms between 2-morphisms etc. For example, in a 2-category there can be 2-morphisms between morphisms, indicated as follows:

-Like categories, 2-categories also admit a visual representation that generalises string diagrams, called \emph{surface diagrams}: objects are represented as (labelled/coloured) regions of space, morphisms as (labelled) strings or wires, and 2-morphisms as (labelled) dots.
+Like monoidal categories, 2-categories also admit a visual representation, called \emph{surface diagrams}: objects are represented as (labelled/coloured) regions of space, morphisms as (labelled) strings or wires, and 2-morphisms as (labelled) dots.

 Let us see how these compose.
 There are two ways, just like there are two directions of composition for string diagrams: horizontally,

 and vertically

 The identity (1-)morphism $id_A: A\to A$ can be depicted as a single-coloured region of 2D space, while the identity 2-morphism $id_f: f\Rightarrow f$ can be depicted as a plain wire separating the domain and codomain objects of $f: A\to B$: